 Bryan’s really hard to play properly.
 He’s S-tier in the hands of someone who can utilize his pressure and consistently pull off his more difficult tech like the Taunt Jet Upper, but playing Bryan at his peak takes thousands of hours of practice.

-However, he’s got some great mix-ups and fast lows that can catch people off guard that are more accessable to lower level players.
+However, he’s got some great mix-ups and fast lows that can catch people off guard that are more accessible to lower level players.
 He’s hard, but not as hard to approach as fighters like Kazuya and Zafina.

-Pros to watch: Knee, Ty, Tone
+- Pros to watch: Knee, Ty, Tone

-Pros to watch: JeonDDing, Spero Gin
+- Pros to watch: Qudans

 Kazuya (Hard)

 Kazuya is really, really hard to pull off.
 Getting the most out of his electrics will take a lot of practice, but there’s more to him than just spamming EWGFs.
-He’s got some moves that easily abuse lower level players, too, and he’s deceptively fast when it comes to closing distance on opponents.
+He’s got some moves that easily abuse lower-level players, too, and he’s deceptively fast when it comes to closing distance on opponents.

 If you can stay in the enemy’s face and force them into 50/50s, it’s easy to gain the upper hand and mental stack your opponent into submission.
 Now that Kazuya has received enough post-launch buffs to be worth playing, there’s value in picking him over other Mishimas.